michaelgrosner/tribeca/README.md

 To debug the server code with chrome-devtools, attach the node debugger with `nodejs --inspect K.js` (from your local, you can open a ssh tunnel to access it with `ssh -N -L 9229:127.0.0.1:9229 user@host`).

-Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X nodejs K.js`.
+Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X node K`.

 ### Unreleased Changelog: